iMohammadReza/imohammadreza.ir/README.md

-# My Personal Site Source Code
+# Personal Site
-imohammadreza.ir website, built by React, Nextjs and Tailwindcss.
+imohammadreza.ir website, built by Astro and Tailwindcss.